juicebox-systems/juicebox-website/_posts/2024-08-14-running-a-hsm-realm.md

 zone as multi-zone configurations change the [semantics of write operations](https://cloud.google.com/bigtable/docs/replication-overview#consistency-model).

+## Build

+By default the Entrust related binaries are not included in the build.
+Before you can build the Entrust related binaries you'll need to have the Entrust Linux Security World and CodeSafe SDKs installed.
+Once installed you can build everything with `cargo build --all` from the root of the hsm realm repo.
+There are more details on the build environment in the HSM realm readme.

+Separately the PowerPC binary that runs on the HSM will need building.
+The Entrust HSM readme has details on this.

 ## HSM Initialization

-For test clusters the `entrust_ops` tool that is part of the [HSM repo](https://github.com/juicebox-systems/juicebox-hsm-realm) can be used to initialize the NVRAM, create the Security World and the relevant realm keys.
+For test clusters the `entrust_ops` is used to initialize the NVRAM, create the Security World and the relevant realm keys.
+During this process you'll need the blank smart cards in order to create the Administrator Card Set (ACS) and the Operator Card Set (OCS).
 The [`entrust_hsm/README.md`](https://github.com/juicebox-systems/juicebox-hsm-realm/blob/main/entrust_hsm/README.md) has more information about this process.
 Unless you've purchased remote card readers physical access to the HSMs will be required during this process in